the-via/website/docs/custom_ui.md

 ### Range Control

 The range control is a slider that controls a numeric value.
 The `options` element defines the range limits, e.g. `"options": [0, 255],`.
-The value data is either one or two bytes depending on the range.
+The value data is one byte if the range maximum can fit in one byte (i.e. <=255), otherwise it is two bytes.
+See [Handling 16-bit Values](#handling-16-bit-values) for handling two byte values.

 ![Custom UI Range Control](/img/custom_ui_range_control.png)